RDFLib/pyLODE/pylode/examples/sosa.md

 --- | ---
 URI | `http://www.w3.org/ns/sosa/Sample`
 Is Defined By | http://www.w3.org/ns/sosa/
-Description | <p>A Sample is the result from an act of Sampling.</p>
+Description | <p>Samples are artifacts of an observational strategy, and have no significant function outside of their role in the observation process.
+The characteristics of the samples themselves are of little interest, except perhaps to the manager of a sampling campaign.</p> <p>A Sample is intended to sample some FatureOfInterest, so there is an expectation of at least one isSampleOf property.
+However, in some cases the identity, and even the exact type, of the sampled feature may not be known when observations are made using the sampling features.</p>
-Example | `A statistical sample is often designed to be characteristic of an entire population, so that observations can be made regarding the sample that provide a good estimate of the properties of the population.`<br />
+Example | `A 'station' is essentially an identifiable locality where a sensor system or Procedure may be deployed and an observation made.
+In the context of the observation model, it connotes the 'world in the vicinity of the station', so the observed properties relate to the physical medium at the station, and not to any physical artifact such as a mooring, buoy, benchmark, monument, well, etc.`<br />
 ### Sampler
 Property | Value
 --- | ---